Thousands stage anti-France protests in Bangladesh, Pakistan

 Macron's comments have prompted denunciations from several Muslim countries.

+Pakistani Prime Minister Imran Khan has accused the French president of attacking the Muslim faith and urged Muslim countries to work together to counter what he called growing Islamophobia in Europe.

-Turkish President Recep Tayyip Erdogan's office vowed to take "legal and diplomatic action" over the cartoon, while the country's NTV broadcaster said Ankara had summoned a senior diplomat from the French embassy.
+Turkish President Recep Tayyip Erdogan's office vowed to take "legal and diplomatic action" over another Charlie Hebdo cartoon, which depicted Erdogan looking up a woman's skirt while drinking beer in his underpants.
+Turkey's NTV broadcaster said Ankara had summoned a senior diplomat from the French embassy.

-Iran's supreme leader Ayatollah Ali Khamenei called Macron's defence of the publications a "stupid act" and an "insult" to those who voted for him.
+Iran's supreme leader Ayatollah Ali Khamenei called Macron's defence of cartoons depeciting the prophet a "stupid act" and an "insult" to those who voted for him.

 More than 40,000 took part in an anti-France demonstration in Dhaka earlier this week, and the country's embassy there has been given extra security.